ErikEJ/EFCorePowerTools/README.md

 # EF Core Power Tools

-Reverse engineering, model visualization and migrations UI for EF Core in Visual Studio 2022.
+Reverse engineering, model visualization and migrations UI for EF Core in Visual Studio 2022 (amd64)  - and reverse engineering from command line.

 Aims to lower the bar for getting started with EF Core, by providing GUI based assistance with reverse engineering of an existing database, creating migrations and visualizing your DbContext model.